cs230-stanford/website-2018-winter/_posts/2018-02-01-project-starter-code.md

 layout: post
 title:  "Introducing the CS230 Project Starter Code"
 description: "Tutorial for the CS230 project starter code"
 excerpt: ""
 author: "Guillaume Genthial, Olivier Moindrot, Surag Nair"
-date:   2018-02-01
+date:   2018-01-01
 mathjax: true
 published: false
 tags: tensorflow pytorch
 github: https://github.com/cs230-stanford/cs230-starter-code
+module: Tutorials
 ---

 <!-- TODO: comment -->

 We are happy to introduce the project starter code for CS230.
 All the code used in the tutorial can be found on the corresponding [github repository][github].
 The code has been well commented and detailed, so we recommend reading it entirely at some point if you want to use it for your project.

 The code contains examples for TensorFlow and PyTorch, in vision and NLP.
 The structure of the repository is the following:
 ```